-In terms of the compatibility of the private open space on the roof top area, this is positioned towards the rear of the development to ensure that this is not unduly present, nor dominates, the scale of the building as it fronts Pittwater Road.
+While the proposed built form will be above that permitted, it is not considered out of context due to the recessive elements of the design, particularly building services, which are not visible from the street frontages.
+The purpose of the additional height is to provide a more appropriate communal open space outcome to service the development.
 The only other potentially viable location for communal open space on the site would be in the north-eastern corner at ground level; any other location would interfere with the active frontages required to both Pittwater Road and Oaks Avenue, which is contrary to both the WLEP and WDCP.

-At the north-eastern corner of the ground floor, there is limited solar opportunity and daylight, with that section of the property being hemmed in by adjoining development, which, when servicing the whole building does not provide an overall benefit to the development.
-Instead, by allowing for the lift and services overrun to extend beyond the permitted building height to ensure that the roof top area is accessible ensures a viable approach is achieved to serving residents of the development, without being contrary to the desired scale appropriate to the context of the site.
-The draft development standard also defines a higher outcome than currently applies, setting the future inferred character of the locality.
-If this open space area were lowered, having regard to the desired scale and character underpinned by the draft planning controls, this space may become underutilised if hemmed in by surrounding buildings.
-Therefore, to raise this to the maximum point possible ensures that it is compatible with future development on surrounding sites and is not unfairly impeded, nor does it unfairly impede, future development on neighbouring sites.
+In the north-eastern corner, there is limited solar opportunity and daylight, with that section of the property being hemmed in by adjoining development, which, when servicing the whole building does not provide an overall benefit to the development.
+Instead, by allowing for the lift and services overrun to extend beyond the permitted building height to ensure that the roof top area is accessible ensures a viable approach is achieved to serving residents of the development, without being contrary to the desired scale appropriate to the context of the site, the development standard which is to be defined by a higher outcome than currently applies, setting the future inferred character.